jfy133/bergstrom2024comment/README.md

-# bergstrom2024comment
+# Bergstrom 2024 comment data generation

-Data and plot generation for Bergström, Fellows Yates and Warinner 2024
+Conda environment, R code (in form of Quarto notebooks) for data and demo plot generation figure 1 in Bergström, Fellows Yates and Warinner 2024.